Last Updated: November 08, 2023

 What is the passing score in GED?

 Candidates will have to receive a score of 145 in each subject in order to pass the GED test.
-While 145 is the passing score, receiving a score between 165-174 demonstrates that they are ready to get into college.
-Receiving a score higher than 175 will also provide the candidate with extra credits when they join a college.
+While 145 is the passing score, receiving a score between 165 and 174 demonstrates that they are ready to get into college.
+A score higher than 175 will also provide the candidate with extra credits when they join a college.

 Can candidates opt for an online test in GED?